cnorick/curse-of-strahd-notes/Misc/Vistani.md

 ### Beliefs and Superstitions
 - The souls of those who die in Barovia can't escape to the afterlife
-	- They are prisoners of STrahd's domain
+	- They are prisoners of Strahd's domain
-- Some Vistni women are blessed with prescience
+- Some Vistani women are blessed with prescience
 	- Of all the great Vistani fortune-tellers, none compares to [[Madam Eva]]
-	- If knowledge of the future is what you se
+	- If knowledge of the future is what you seek, [[Madam Eva]] will tell you your fate
+- A prescient Vistana can't see her own future or the future of another Vistana
+	- It is the burden of the Vistani's great gift that their own fates can't be divined